Oyelowo/coding_practice/docker-udemy/nginx.md

+# USES: MULTIPLE NGINX INSTANCES
+- Serve frontend static assets in production
+- Routing from browser to e.g React server and express server.
+  Which means we can have multiple nginx containers responsible for these various tasks.

 When we are running our react app locally, it uses the dev server which serves static files(html, css, js) to the browser during development.
 However, the dev server is not available in production environment.